How to Trick or Treat Safely in 2022

 “Make sure the person handing out candy wears a mask and uses something like tongs to pick up the candy and drop it into kid’s bags,” Rhoads says.
 “This means less contact with the candy, and if your tongs are long enough you create more social distance.”

 Trick-or-treaters can also carry Halloween-themed “grabbers” themselves to get treats instead of reaching into a bowl.
 “No-contact grabbers allow you to pick up candy and place it into a trick-or-treat bag without ever actually touching it with hands,” Zawilinski says.

 If you have reserve candy at home to nosh on the night of, you can also save the candy gathered while trick-or-treating for a few days to make sure any germs on packaging have died.
-Plus, get a complete list of tasks you should complete to get your house ready for fall.

 Have a Trunk-or-Treat

 This Halloween-themed tailgate party can be well-organized in a parking lot.

 “Trunk-or-treats are a good option because the chaos can be controlled,” Rhoads says.
 “Organizers can herd everyone into lines and keep the families separated and properly socially distanced from each other.
 Trunk-or-treats can also have checkpoints and entrance points where they can stop anyone who isn’t wearing a mask, if that’s part of their guidelines.”

 The event can also have hand sanitizing stations throughout, and ask everyone to sanitize their hands before entering.
 Treat-giving at the trunks can follow safety protocols of laying out individual treats or using tongs to distribute.
 A trunk-or-treat could also be a neighborhood event, with cars parked at the end of driveways, Zawilinski suggests.
 These tips will help you make your house extra fun and spooky this year.